as-pect/as-pect/readme.md

 ### RTrace.end(label: i32)

-The end method creates an ending point for a relative number of heap allocations.
+The end method creates an ending point for a relative number of heap allocations to be measured from.
 It should be used in conjunction with the `RTrace.start(label)` method which returns the relative number of heap allocations compared to the starting number when the label was created.

 Example: